-At DBSJP we offer flexibility for Sixth Form pathways where students can choose a combination of A Levels and BTECs.
+At DBSJP we offer flexibility at Sixth Form pathways where students can choose a combination of A Levels and BTECs.
 It is expected that the majority of students will complete the equivalent of three A Levels.

 In line with other international and independent schools, subjects will only run with viable student numbers.
 The Leadership Team will do their utmost to ensure that students are supported with their first-choice options.
-Entry onto Sixth Form study is conditional and therefore dependent upon students obtaining the (I)GCSE grade requirement for that individual subject and the general requirements for A Level courses.
+On a course that enables them to excel.
+Entry onto Sixth Form study is conditional and therefore dependent upon students obtaining the (I)GCSE grade requirement for each individual subject, and the general requirements for A Level courses.